schmooser/blog.ora600.ru/_posts/2013-05-20-vim-cheatsheet.md

 ---

 I found useful to put tips on vim into this page as I [do][git] with git.
 All posts about vim I'll put into category "vim", so it's easy to find them.

-My [saved links][pinboard] on vim are on Pinboard.
+* My [saved links][pinboard] on vim are on Pinboard.

+* My `.vimrc` and list of used plugins is on the [GitHub][rbddotfiles]

 * Very useful [list of VIM's tricks and tips][tips].